Bartvds/grunt-fileindex/README.md

 ## The "fileindex" task

 Leverage the standard grunt file selector api to select files and output lists of according to various pluggable formats.
-Currently supported:
+Currently supported as `format` parameter:

 * `lines` - newline seperated
 * `json_flat` - simple json array
 * `script_src` - list of `document.write('<script src="{path}"></script>');` (useful to update javascript includes, like a list of tests).
+* callback function: `function(list, options, dest){ ... }` that returns the data to write, or `undefined` to skip.

 More will added later or at request.